svntax/SimpleIdenticonGenerator/README.md

 ### MySQL Setup

+This project uses MySQL 8.0.18 as of this writing.

 Create a json file `db_config.json` and add the values of your MySQL server.
 For this project, a local server was set up using [MySQL Community Server](https://dev.mysql.com/downloads/mysql/).

 ```